-The enforcement of existing laws is also a challenge: while we have seen several multi-million dollars fines in the last two years, there has also been a series of fine failures (for example, drastic reductions of penalties of up to 90 %) which showed that imposing administrative fines under GDPR might not be easy, because administrative, procedural as well as commercial criminal laws must be taken into consideration as well.
-Plus, the more laws are applicable to a specific processing activity, the more there is risk for enforcement overlap if both, data protection and competition or further supervisory authorities are called to action.
+The enforcement of existing laws is also a challenge: while we have seen several multi-million dollars fines in the last two years, there has also been a series of fine failures (e.g., drastic reductions of penalties of up to 90 %) which showed that imposing administrative fines under GDPR might not be easy, because administrative, procedural as well as commercial criminal laws must be taken into account as well.
+Plus, the more laws are applicable to a specific processing activity, the more there is risk for enforcement overlap in the event that both, data protection and competition or further supervisory authorities are called to action.